Best Essential Oils to Repel Bugs

 Here are a few bug spray recipes to help keep the bugs at bay, by just mixing some drops of essential oils in a glass spray bottle, to repel insects of all sorts with a couple of squirts.

 Studies show that basil essential oil is ideal for pest control, especially if you live in a wet region with lots of mosquito-breeding lakes and ponds.
 Basil works on dust mites, too, so spray this natural mosquito repellent on bedding, upholstered furniture and pillows, to help keep those mosquitoes from biting.

 DIY: Mix 20-30 drops of basil essential oil with a ½ cup of distilled water and 2 tablespoons vodka or witch hazel in a spray bottle and spritz on exposed skin.

-Other powerful bug fighters come from the mint family—research has shown that peppermint and catnip essential oils work as well as many DEET-based mosquito repellents.
+Other powerful bug fighters come from the mint family—research has shown that peppermint and catnip essential oils that work as well as many DEET-based mosquito repellents.
 Blended with lemon eucalyptus oil, another potent mosquito repellent, they provide protection from many types of mosquitoes.

-Note: If you’re going to an area where Zika or West Nile Virus mosquitoes (Aedes species) are found, the Environmental Working Group and Consumer Reports recommend using Picaridin or DEET-based repellents, which are effective for the longest duration (7-8 hours).
+Note: If you’re going to an area where Zika or West Nile Virus mosquitoes (Aedes species) are found, the Environmental Working Group and Consumer Reports recommend using Picaridin or DEET-based repellents, which are effective for the longest duration (7-8 hours)

 Common in mountain or beach areas, these tiny biting flies are no fan of lemongrass.
 Lemongrass is closely related to citronella and can keep bugs away in your yard, too.
 Try burning lemongrass oil in oil lamps to keep outdoor areas bug-free.